johnfmorton/Pic-Puller-for-Instagram/README.md

 # How to update from a previous version

 (Before you update: Please do a backup of your database and files before updating.
-Moving to version Pic Puller 1.1.0 updates 2 tables in your ExpressionEngine database: exp_ig_picpuller_oauths and exp_ig_picpuller_credentials.
+Moving to version Pic Puller 1.1.0 and Pic Puller 1.3.0 updates 2 tables in your ExpressionEngine database: exp_ig_picpuller_oauths and exp_ig_picpuller_credentials.
 Backups are the only way to go back to your previous data.)

 To update Pic Puller, replace the "ig_picpuller" folder in your system > expressionengine > third_party folder with the most recent version.
 Do the same for the "themes" folder as well.